hapijs/joi/API.md

   - an instance of `Error` - the override error.
   - a function with the signature `function(errors)`, where `errors` is an array of validation reports and it returns either a single `Error` or an array of validation reports.

 Do not use this method if you are simply trying to override the error message - use `any.message()` or `any.messages()` instead.
-This method is designed to override the **joi** validation error and return the exact override provided.
+This method is designed to override the **joi** validation error and return that override.
 It is useful when you want to return the result of validation directly (e.g. when using with a **hapi** server) and want to return a different HTTP error code than 400.

-Note that if you provide an `Error`, it will be returned as-is, unmodified and undecorated with any of the normal error properties.
+Note that if you provide an `Error`, a clone of it is returned, unmodified and undecorated with any of the normal error properties.
+Cloning avoids leaking later mutations (for example a request-specific `data` field) into later validations.
 If validation fails and another error is found before the error override, that error will be returned and the override will be ignored (unless the `abortEarly` option has been set to `false`).
 If you set multiple errors on a single schema, only the last error is used.

 ```js
 const schema = Joi.string().error(new Error('Was REALLY expecting a string'));